segmentio/segment-docs/src/privacy/configure-consent-management.md

 ## Step 1: Create consent categories in the Segment app

 > info "Limited availability of sources and destinations during private beta"
 > During private beta, you can send events from web sources to consent categories.
 Enforcement of consent preferences is only available for event streaming destinations, webhooks, and functions.
 You can map one event streaming destination, webhook, or function to multiple consent categories.
 All other source and destination types are not impacted by consent mappings.
+>
+> Storage, RETL, and Engage destinations do not enforce consent preferences.

 1. From the [Segment homepage](https://app.segment.com/goto-my-workspace/){:target="_blank”}, select the Privacy tab and click **Consent Management**.
 2. On the Consent management page, click **Create categories**.
 3. Confirm that you have completed the required prerequisites, and click **Next**.
 4. On the Create consent categories page, add the following information to the category form:
   - **Category name**: Enter a name that describes your use case for the data sent to this destination.
+This field only accepts category names that are 20 characters or less.
   - **Category ID**: In OneTrust, this is a string of up to five alphanumeric characters, but other CMPs may have a different format.
 This field is case sensitive.
   - **Mapped destinations**: Select one or more of your destinations to map to this category.
 Category mappings apply to all instances of a destination.
   <br/><br/>**Optional**: Click **Add category** to create another category.